AsmaAouiti/library-management-system/README.md

 # Library Management System
-Library Management System allows users and librarians to manage books, track issued books, and handle basic library operations.
+Library Management System is a web application built with React that allows both users (students, teachers, library members) and librarians/admins to interact with a library’s database of books.
+The system enables easy management of books, user authentication, and tracking of issued books all in a single page application (SPA) format.